The Disabled Children’s Partnership

-Together, with other chairities and parents we are campaigning to make disabled children a priority with Government, for more funding and to improve in the law.
+Together with more than 100 charities and thousands of parents, we are campaigning to make disabled children a priority with Government, for more funding and to improve in the law.

 In June 2020 we published shocking research which shows most families have been left in lockdown without any vital care or support.

 Our study Then there was Silence reveals the devastating – and continuing – impact of the pandemic on disabled children and their families.
 As the country moves out of lockdown, disabled children and their families must not be left behind.
 We need the government to take action NOW to ensure that families get the right support to address the damage of lockdown and fund disabled children’s health and care services properly in the NEXT spending review.